5 Amazing Greek islands close to Athens

 How to get to Poros

 Ferries from Athens to Poros depart daily from the port of Piraeus and the trip duration ranges from 1 hour 5 minutes to 2 hours 35 minutes.
-Prices range between 17 and 34 euros one way, depending on the type of ferry and the season.
+Prices range between €17 and €34 one way, depending on the type of ferry and the season.

-3. Hydra: Stone Houses and No Cars
+3. Hydra: Stone Houses, No Cars

 Hydra is one of the Greek islands near Athens that immediately captures the hearts of those who visit it.
 With no cars, paved streets, and lovely stone houses, Hydra offers a unique and authentic experience.
-Keep reading to see why it is one of the most beautiful islands near Athens.

 Beaches of Hydra